THIS INFORMATION IS DESIGNED TO PROVIDE PROCEDURAL INFORMATION ABOUT SMALL CLAIMS PROCEEDINGS; IT IS NOT INTENDED TO GIVE LEGAL ADVICE.

 FILING A SMALL CLAIMS LAWSUIT

 To start a suit, obtain an "Affidavit and Claim" (DC 84) from the Clerk's Office (there is a fee of $1.00 per form), read and follow all instructions carefully.
 After filling out the form, file it with the Civil Division (signature must be notarized if not signing in front of a clerk).
-Carbon paper must be provided if not using a form packet.
-At this time you will be required to pay a filing fee of $30 if the claim is $600 or less, $50 if the claim is more than $600 but less than $1750 or $70 if the claim is more than $1750 but less than $6,000.
+At this time you will be required to pay a filing fee of $30 if the claim is $600 or less, $50 if the claim is more than $600 but less than $1750 or $70 if the claim is more than $1750 but less than $6,500.
 You will need to know the exact name and address of the person or business you are suing.

 After the "Affidavit and Claim" is filed, the Civil Division will schedule a hearing date, indicate it on the form, and return a copy to you.
 The hearing date will be 30 to 45 days away to allow sufficient time for service of a copy upon the defendant(s).
 Service of process is obtained by utilization of a court officer/process server.

 ** Defendants must be served seven days prior to the scheduled hearing date.

 Prior to the hearing date, prepare by contacting any witnesses and gathering any evidence you have to support your claim.
 This may include such items as bills of sale, receipts, leases, accident reports, photographs, repair bills or estimates, promissory notes or contracts.
 If necessary, witnesses may be ordered to court by a subpoena; for this, you will have to pay a process server and provide the witness a fee in advance of $6 per half-day plus mileage, plus a $15.00 filing fee to the court.